 It was obvious something was wrong: he could no longer lift his arms higher than his chest and needed help stepping into and out of the shower.

 I called the doctor and she agreed to see him the day before his scheduled appointment.
-More blood tests (they were all coming back normal) and an MRI was ordered (brain only).
+More blood tests and an MRI (brain only) were ordered.
+All the previous blood tests came back normal.
 A neurologist was contacted.

 That’s when God took over, and miracles started happening.